The Ultimate Nursery Decorating Checklist

-[ ] Finish all painting and wallpapering at least eight weeks before baby’s arrival should be at the top of your nursery checklist.
-Leave windows open for aeration until the actual arrival.
+- Finish all painting and wallpapering at least eight weeks before baby’s arrival should be at the top of your nursery checklist.
+Leave windows open for ventilation until baby’s actual arrival.
 These activities release potentially harmful fumes, but finishing them early should eliminate any risk to baby.

-[ ] Check that none of the crib slats are more than two and 3/8 inches apart, and that all the bolts and screws are tight.
+- Check that none of the crib slats are more than two and 3/8 inches apart, and that all the bolts and screws are tight.
 Make sure there are no gaps between the mattress and crib, and look out for any small parts or plastic coverings.
 The mattress should be firm, hold its shape and stay flat.

-[ ] Keep comforters and pillows out of the crib—they could suffocate baby.
+- Keep comforters, pillows and bumpers out of the crib—they could suffocate baby.
 If a pretty blanket came with the crib set, try hanging it on the wall or using it on the rocking chair.

-[ ] Secure rugs to the floor with double-side tape.
-Wouldn’t want one to slip while baby’s in your arms!
+- Secure rugs to the floor with double-side tape.
+You wouldn’t want to slip while baby’s in your arms!